foxdonut/meiosis/docs/lessons/12-preventing-re-renders.md

 of the components, and check the console output to confirm that components are only re-rendered when their state has changed.

 Verify this in the example below.
-Notice that `render Entry`, `render Date`, `render Temperature Air`, and `render Temperature Water` appear in the console output **only** when you interact with that component in the user interface.
+Notice that `render Entry`, `render Temperature Air`, and `render Temperature Water` appear in the console output **only** when you interact with that component in the user interface.
 Other components do not get re-rendered.

 @flems {"files":"code/preventing-re-renders/index-react.jsx,app.html,public/css/bootstrap.min.css,public/css/style.css","libs":"react,react-dom,flyd,mergerino","height":800,"middle":65}